I will never forget the day I pulled out my phone and searched how to become a doula.

 This nurse, with previous training as a doula, fought hard for me.
 She asked the provider for things that would help my labor continue and kept me informed about my VBAC.
 Sadly, her shift ended before I had my baby.
 I actually wrote her a thank you letter because she stood out so much.

-In this article, I want to talk about becoming a doula, what the process was like for me, and different ways to get started.
+In this article, I want to talk about becoming a doula, what the process was like for me, and different ways to get started on your journey to a new doula career.
 I’ll also cover all the ways you can get trained and certified as a doula, so you can be in the best position to support expecting parents.

 Requirements to become a doula